proveuswrong/contracts-tp/README.md

-# Smart Contract of Prove Me Wrong
+# Smart Contracts of Prove Me Wrong

 Decentralized curation of truth, utilizing Kleros for decentralized fact-checking.